-- No more fuel in the extern silo - The auger from the extern silo is not running - The fire has extinguished in the burner tube - The boiler is not installed with a 3 ways mixing valve, as described in the installation manual
+- No more fuel in the fuel store

+- A bridge has been built in the fuel store

+- The fire has extinguished in the burner tube

+• The boiler is not installed with a 3 ways mixing valve, as described in the installation manual
-PLEASE NOTE: "Low temp." is first active, when the boiler temperature has reached over 15 °C under the set temperature, e. g. when 55 °C has been reached by a setting of 70 °C.

-If you still see glows in the burner tube, press "START" and the boiler will restart as described in Section 2.4, soft start.
+PLEASE NOTE: "Low temp." is first active, when the boiler temperature has reached over 15 °C under the set temperature, e. g. when 55 °C has been reached by a setting of 70 °C. If you still see glows in the burner tube, press "START" and the boiler will restart as described in Section 2.4, soft start.
 In case the fire should be extinguished, the fire must be started again as described in section 2.2 "Taking fuel forward to the burner tube."

-3.3 Stoker stop (only boilers with electrical supply - 3 phase 400V)
+3.4 Stoker stop (only boilers with electrical supply - 3 phase 400V)